lw-a/rock-paper-scissors/README.md

 # rock-paper-scissors

-Simple Rock, Paper, Scissors game made in JS with results being printed in the console.
+Best of 5 Rock, Paper, Scissors game created in JS with a simple UI.